-On March 10, 2021, the Group entered into a Stock Purchase Agreement in which the Lilium Group acquired 25.7% of the shares of Zenlabs Energy Inc. ("Zenlabs") for a purchase price of €8,502 thousand (\$10,054 thousand), including transactions costs.
+On March 10, 2021, the Group entered into a Stock Purchase Agreement in which the Lilium Group acquired 25.7% of the shares of Zenlabs Energy Inc. ("Zenlabs") for a purchase price of \notin 8,502 thousand (\$10,054 thousand), including transactions costs.
 Zenlabs are a supplier of battery technology for Lilium.
 The principal place of business for Zenlabs is the United States of America.

-On July 15, 2021, the Group entered into an additional Stock Purchase Agreement in which the Lilium Group acquired a further 9.1% of the shares of Zenlabs across two transactions on July 16, 2021 and September 27, 2021, for a total consideration of $\[Epsilon]$ 7,400 thousand (\$8,716 thousand).
-The consideration included the conversion of outstanding promissory notes at a fair value of $\[Epsilon]$ 2,222 thousand (\$2,629 thousand), including a $\[Epsilon]$ 1,051 thousand (\$1,250 thousand) promissory note purchased on March 19, 2021.
+On July 15, 2021, the Group entered into an additional Stock Purchase Agreement in which the Lilium Group acquired a further 9.1% of the shares of Zenlabs across two transactions on July 16, 2021 and September 27, 2021, for a total consideration of \notin 7,400 thousand (\$8,716 thousand).
+The consideration included the conversion of outstanding promissory notes at a fair value of \notin 2,222 thousand (\$2,629 thousand), including a \notin 1,051 thousand (\$1,250 thousand) promissory note purchased on March 19, 2021.
 The Group's investment in Zenlabs is accounted for using the equity method of accounting.

 Lilium holds preferred stocks in Zenlabs, which give Lilium preferred dividend rights as well as rights of preferential payments in certain events.
 Preferred dividends are not cumulative, and payment is at the discretion of the Board of Directors of Zenlabs out of any funds and assets legally available.
 In a deemed liquidation event, which is defined in the preferred stock purchase agreement as mergers and consolidations and certain asset sales in the preferred stock purchase agreement, Lilium is entitled to redeem cash or other assets from Zenlabs which provides Lilium a share in Zenlabs net assets.
 In the event of liquidation, dissolution or winding up or deemed liquidation event, Lilium is entitled to preferential payments if there are sufficient funds in Zenlabs to pay the preferred stockholders.
-The preferred stocks carry the same shareholder voting rights as holders of equivalent common stock.
 The preferred stocks also entitle the Group to nominate two directors to the Board of Directors of Zenlabs.
 As such, the Group is considered to have significant influence over Zenlabs.
 The significant influence together with other features of the preferred stocks result in Lilium participating in a share of gains or losses from Zenlabs; as such, the investment is accounted for at-equity under IAS 28 'Investment in associates and joint ventures'.

 For each date of acquisition of the equity-accounted investee, the fair value of Zenlabs' identifiable net assets and liabilities was identified, and the difference between the purchase price and the fair value of identified net assets has been accounted for as goodwill.
 The goodwill is included within the carrying value of the Investment in Associate.
-The total fair value of the identifiable net assets acquired is ε ,344 thousand (\$9,843 thousand), generating goodwill upon purchase of ε 7,558 thousand (\$8,927 thousand).
-The fair value of the identifiable net assets acquired includes a carrying value of ε 2,248 thousand (\$2,652 thousand) and a fair value step-up of ε 8,688 thousand (\$10,250 thousand) for Zenlabs' brand and technology portfolio, offset by ε 2,592 thousand (\$3,059 thousand) for deferred taxation.
+The total fair value of the identifiable net assets acquired is $\in 8,344$ thousand (\$9,843 thousand), generating goodwill upon purchase of $\notin 7,558$ thousand (\$8,927 thousand).
+The fair value of the identifiable net assets acquired includes a carrying value of $\notin 2,248$ thousand (\$2,652 thousand) and a fair value step-up of $\notin 8,688$ thousand (\$10,250 thousand) for Zenlabs' brand and technology portfolio, offset by $\notin 2,592$ thousand (\$3,059 thousand) for deferred taxation.